filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/the-filecoin-virtual-machine/index.md

 - The storage providers should be able to call a method on the LendingMarket contract to get the repayment schedule
     - Including the next payment date and the amount expected to be paid
 - The LoanAgent should pull the required fund from the actor according to the repayment schedule
-- Whenever a repayment is made, the LendingMarket contract should calculate the interest each lender should get
+- Whenever a repayment is made, the LendingMarket contract should calculate the leasing fees each lender should get
 - After all the repayments are completed, the owner should propose changing the beneficiary to itself, and the beneficiary should approve it

 ![A diagram showing the lending pool flow.](lending-pool-flow.png)